-Macron ponders options for French EU commissioner
+Macron ponders options for EU commissioner

 Smaller names in the running also included Clément Baune, Macron's 37-year old advisor on EU affairs.

-And they included Laurence Boon, a French economist at the Organisation for Economic Co-operation and Development, a wealthy nations' club in Paris.
+And they included Laurence Boone, a French economist at the Organisation for Economic Co-operation and Development, a wealthy nations' club in Paris.

 The single market portfolio governs EU industrial and defence spending.